forgecode1337/AES-RSA-Armor/README.md

 ```
 nano ~/.zshrc
 ```
 Scroll to the end of the file and add the aliases.
-Replace <code>/home/usr</code> with your actual home directory path.
+Replace <code>usr</code> from <code>/home/usr/AES-RSA-Armor</code> with your actual home directory path.
 For example:
 ```
-alias aes_script='python3 /home/usr/aes_script.py'
+alias aes_script='python3 /home/usr/AES-RSA-Armonr/aes_script.py'
-alias key_script='python3 /home/usr/key_script.py'
+alias key_script='python3 /home/usr/AES-RSA-Armor/key_script.py'
 ```
 ## Save and Exit
 <p>For Nano:</p>